DJDevon3/My_Circuit_Python_Projects/Boards/espressif/Unexpected Maker Feather S3/3.5 TFT Featherwing/Fitbit API Graph/README.md

 - In the event of a hard reset script will use the NVM token instead of initial token (should run forever).

 ### Using Fitbit's tutorial with this method
-- no callback server is required after the SHA-256 API token and initial refresh token are added to settings.toml
+- no callback server is required after the SHA-256 API token and initial refresh token are added to settings.toml using their tutorial